bids-standard/bids-specification/src/03-modality-agnostic-files.md

 For backwards compatibility, if `species` is absent, the participant is assumed to be `homo sapiens`.

+The RECOMMENDED `age` column SHOULD be used when NIRS data is present, as this is required for calculation of age-specific pathlength factors.

 Commonly used *optional* columns in `participants.tsv` files are `age`, `sex`, `handedness`, `strain`, and `strain_rrid`.
 We RECOMMEND to make use of these columns, and in case that you do use them, we RECOMMEND to use the